Jukebox Production in

 Haddock and AMI wanted an agreement with the Danish company was most probably

-that a very fine amplifier, type U-58, had been developed by Jørgen Mølkier for
+that a very fine amplifier, type U-58, had been developed by Jørgen Mølkier for the J-20

-end, and the Jensen company changed its name to Jensen Music & Television
+companies.
+In 1958 the production of jukeboxes came to an end, and the Jensen company changed its name to Jensen Music & Television

 A/S. The last four years until 1962/63 the company produced television sets